Phenylketonuria: Classical PKU

-PAH deficiency causes a spectrum of disorders, including classic phenylketonuria (PKU) and mild hyperphenylalaninemia (also known as "hyperphe" or "mild HPA"), a less severe accumulation of phenylalanine.
+PAH deficiency causes a spectrum of disorders, including classic phenylketonuria (PKU) and mild hyperphenylalaninemia (also known as "hyperPhe" or "mild HPA"), a less severe accumulation of phenylalanine.
 Compared to classic PKU patients, patients with "hyperphe" have greater PAH enzyme activity and are able to tolerate larger amounts of phenylalanine in their diets.
 Without dietary intervention, mild HPA patients have blood Phe levels higher than those with normal PAH activity.
-There is currently no international consensus on the definition of mild HPA, however, it is most frequently diagnosed at blood Phe levels between 2–6 mg/dL.
+Currently, no international consensus exists on the definition of mild HPA, but it is most frequently diagnosed at blood Phe levels between 2 and 6 mg/dL.

 Phenylalanine is a large, neutral amino acid (LNAA).
 LNAAs compete for transport across the blood–brain barrier (BBB) via the large neutral amino acid transporter (LNAAT).
-If phenylalanine is in excess in the blood, it will saturate the transporter.
-Excessive levels of phenylalanine tend to decrease the levels of other LNAAs in the brain.
-As these amino acids are necessary for protein and neurotransmitter synthesis, Phe buildup hinders the development of the brain, causing intellectual disability.
+If phenylalanine is in excess in the blood, it saturates the transporter.
+Excessive phenylalanine levels tend to decrease the levels of other LNAAs in the brain.
+As these amino acids are necessary for protein and neurotransmitter synthesis, Phe buildup disrupts the development of the brain, causing intellectual disability.

-Recent research suggests that neurocognitive, psychosocial, quality of life, growth, nutrition, bone pathology are slightly suboptimal even for patients who are treated and maintain their Phe levels in the target range, if their diet is not supplemented with other amino acids.
+Recent research suggests that neurocognitive, psychosocial, quality of life, growth, nutrition, and bone pathology are slightly suboptimal even for patients who are treated and maintain their Phe levels in the target range if their diets are not supplemented with other amino acids.

-Classic PKU affects myelination and white matter tracts in untreated infants; this may be one major cause of neurological problems associated with phenylketonuria.
-Differences in white matter development are observable with magnetic resonance imaging.
-Abnormalities in gray matter can also be detected, particularly in the motor and pre-motor cortex, thalamus and the hippocampus.
+Classic PKU affects myelination and white-matter tracts in untreated infants; this may be one major cause of neurological problems associated with phenylketonuria.
+Differences in white-matter development are observable with magnetic resonance imaging.
+Abnormalities in the gray matter can also be detected, particularly in the motor and premotor cortex, thalamus, and the hippocampus.

-It was recently suggested that PKU may resemble amyloid diseases, such as Alzheimer's disease and Parkinson's disease, due to the formation of toxic amyloid-like assemblies of phenylalanine.
+PKU may resemble amyloid diseases, such as Alzheimer's disease and Parkinson's disease, due to the formation of toxic amyloid-like assemblies of phenylalanine.